ziad0x0f/Wuzzuf-Job-Postings-Analysis-for-Data-Roles/readme.md

 - data engineer gain almost **30%** higher salary than data analyst & **twice** as much as bi developer

+### 7. What is the estimate of a certain data role salary?

-### 7. What are the most common skill tools in jobs description?
+### 8. What are the most common skill tools in jobs description?
 ![](https://github.com/ziad0x0f/Analysis-of-the-Egyptian-Market-for-Data-Specialist-Jobs/blob/main/imgs/skill.png)

 - Due to data inconsistency, skills for data engineers and data scientists are very few. as a result, i will only consider skills for data analysts and bi developers

-- Suprisingly, that programming is the most wanted skill even for data analysts & powerbi is more in demand than excel
+- Surprisingly, that programming is the most wanted skill even for data analysts & powerbi is more in demand than excel

 ## 5. Share